phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 }
 ```

 Like with the [VGA text buffer], we use a spinlock and `lazy_static` to create a `static`.
-However, this time we use it to ensure that the `init` method is called before first use.
+However, this time we use `lazy_static` to ensure that the `init` method is called before first use.
 We're using the port address `0x3F8`, which is standard for the first serial interface.

 [VGA text buffer]: ./second-edition/posts/03-vga-text-buffer/index.md#spinlocks